 A little over two years ago I saw the coolest radio ever.
 It was a small QRP rig in a clear plastic water-resistant box built by Hanz Busch, W1JSB.
-I wrote about the experienece of seeing this magical radio and you can read my previous post here.
-At the bottom of the page is a video where you see the radio in action.
+I wrote about the experience of seeing this magical radio and you can read my previous post here.
+Here’s a video of what I saw:

 I had never built a kit radio nor soldered a resistor to a circuit board.
 As a master plumber, I’d soldered thousands of copper fittings with an acetylene torch, but I thought that would be a little overkill for an electronics project.